top of page

 The Warrior’s Code Shift: From Fighting to Overcoming

-• Move through – navigating the terrain, step by step.
+• Move through it—navigating the terrain step by step.

-• Climb over – embracing the struggle and reaching new heights.
+• Climb over it—embracing the struggle and reaching new heights.

-• Walk around – finding alternative paths when needed.
+• Walk around it—finding alternative paths when necessary.

-The journey is different for every warrior, but the goal is always forward.
+Every warrior's journey is unique, but the ultimate goal is always to move forward.

 The Weight of the Armor

-🔥 The weight we carry is not just pain—it’s proof of our endurance.
+🔥 The challenges we face are not solely pain—they are proof of our endurance.

-Think about the weight you have been carrying since your diagnosis.
+Take a moment for self-reflection.
+Think about the weight you've been carrying since your diagnosis:

 • What has felt the heaviest?

-• Have you seen any signs of your own resilience forming?
+• Have you noticed any signs of your resilience?

-• If your experience was forging you into armor, what kind of warrior do you see yourself becoming?
+• If your experience were forging you into armor, what kind of warrior are you becoming?

 The Warrior’s Mindset Shift